muratk5n/thirdwave/en/README.md

 UKR did not implement Minsk agreements, and sent bombing sorties toward Russian seperatists with those little toy planes from "Britain's other bitch" causing damage on equipment..
 All with the support of US/UK.
-Poked the bear and now the bear is coming for them.
+You poked the bear and now the bear is coming for you.
 What were they thinking?

 ---